Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 Gyotin chittered and indicated another section of the board.
 "Many traditions have it that death does not need to be literal.
 The Death card in Tarot, for instance, primarily represents upheaval and new beginnings."

-"Yeah...So I’m here to do an interview with this Ava Riòs character."
+"Yeah...
+So I’m here to do an interview with this Ava Riòs character."

 "I know her well."